bcube-project/Bcube.jl/docs/src/howto/howto.md

 ```

 ## Loop over the cells or faces of a mesh
-Let's say you have `AbstractMesh` with one or several limits
+Let's say you have a `Mesh` with one or several limits
 ```julia
 using Bcube
 mesh = rectangle_mesh(2, 3)